vicchi/wp-avertere/readme.txt

 * First version of WP Avertere released.

 == Upgrade Notice ==

+= 1.1.0 =
+Housekeeping/maintenance release.
+Fixes bug where the plugin's template_redirect hook could be fired outside of the context of a post, plus library upgrades.

 = 1.0.1 =
 Bug fix release.
 Fixes bug where the redirect URL was correctly saved and used but not displayed in the plugin's meta box.